everx-labs/samples/solidity/README.md

 contract 02: calling another contract

 Contracts can call other remote contracts too.
 Call "MyContract.method(uint anotherContract)".
-Invokes public function of another contract MyContract (contract02-a).
+Invokes public function of another contract.
-The remote contract (contract02-b) saves this integer in persistent variable.
+The remote contract (contract02-b) saves the integer value of the argument in its state variable.

 contract 03: doing both at once

 Call "MyContract.method(uint anotherContract)" combines work of examples 1 and 2.
-Calls a remote contract which records the call and saves the address of the caller in a state variable.
+Calls a remote contract which records the call and saves the address of the caller in its state variable.

 contract 04: gram transfer